 The Group actively promotes the importance of water conservation to its employees.
-Since the Group's business operations do not involve significant water management related risks, no relevant target was set during 2022.
-During 2022, the Group's total water consumption intensity decreased significantly year-on-year to approximately 0.20 m3 per employee (2021: approximately 5.25 m3 per employee).
-The decrease in the Group's total water consumption intensity was mainly due to the Group's disposal of its entire interests in Yummy Network in 2022.
+Since the Group's business operations do not involve significant water management related risks, no relevant target was set during 2023.
+During 2023, the Group's total water consumption intensity increased significantly year-on-year to approximately 14.82 m3 per employee (2022: approximately 0.20 m3 per employee).
 The Group posted eye-catching reminders around the washrooms and the main office, the Group also regularly inspects water taps to prevent leakages.